- Key concepts

 - Crossing over exchanges pieces of DNA between non-sister homologous chromatids and forms new combinations of alleles on the chromosomes formed in meiosis.

 Skills (can you ...)

-- See that Rosalind Franklin’s and Maurice Wilkins’ X-ray diffraction work gave evidence for helix and two strands in DNA structue.
+- See that Rosalind Franklin’s and Maurice Wilkins’ X-ray diffraction work gave evidence for helix and two strands in DNA structure.

 - Awareness that in DNA profiling Tandem repeats are used as these vary greatly from person to person.

-- Analyse of molecular visualizations of the association between protein and DNA in a nucleosome
+- Analyse of molecular visualisations of the association between protein and DNA in a nucleosome.

 These diagram summaries cover the main details of topic 3.5 Genetic modification.